 Pacific War, 1944-45

 After the Battle of Berlin, attention turned to Asia, where the U.S. was nearing the island of Japan.
-Animated Map The civilian bombing pioneered over Germany was even more effective on Japan’s flammable wooden homes.
+Animated Map The incendiary bombing pioneered over Germany — with its flammable-gel fueled slow combustion (powered by ignition, not detonation — was even more effective on Japan’s flammable wooden homes.
 General Douglas MacArthur, true to his word, led American forces across the Solomon Islands and New Guinea and liberated the Philippines from Japanese rule in 1944.
-In an intense two-month fight for the small island of Peleliu that fall, the 1st Marine Division and Army 81st Infantry gained a key airstrip they hoped would protect the American eastern flank in that liberation.
+In an intense two-month fight for the small island of Peleliu that fall, the 1st Marine Division and Army 81st Infantry gained a key airstrip they hoped would protect the American eastern flank in the Philippines.

 The Battle of Leyte Gulf devastated parts of the Philippines even while freeing that country from Japanese control.
 Japanese forces took out their frustrations on the people of Manila, in atrocities reminiscent of the Rape of Nanking eight years earlier in China.
 One of the largest sea battles in history, Leyte Gulf pretty much finished off what was left of the Japanese Navy.